 This feature is helpful as it allows the device to remain operational even during power outages.
 Newer models of doorbell cameras have incorporated other smart features, including:

 - AI detection — the camera distinguishes between a vehicle, a person, an animal, or a package and alerts the user correspondingly.

 - Emergency services — contact 911 with a push of a button.

 - Intercom system integration — allows you to unlock the door remotely after verifying the identity of your visitor.

 Be it safety or convenience, doorbell cameras are one of the best types of smart home technology that you should have for your home.
+They work equally great as well as security cameras for apartments!
 Check out the top wireless camera doorbell in this Security Forward article.